What is corporate social responsibility?

 Of Fortune 500 companies offer volunteer grant programs.

-Is donated by the top 10 corporations annually in cash to nonprofits, much of it through employee matching gift programs.
+Is donated by the top 10 corporations annually in cash to nonprofits.

 Is donated through matching gift programs each year.